OCEAN-xyz/datum-gateway-startos/INSTRUCTIONS.md

 Datum-Gateway is for solo mining!

-You can pay yourself the entire block reward for any blocks your find (non-pooled mining).
+You can pay yourself the entire block reward for any blocks you find (non-pooled mining).

 You can also Pool Mine on a pool that supports DATUM where you will split rewards with other miners for increased cash flow.

 By default, Datum-Gateway will do the latter on https://ocean.xyz without any additional configuration beyond entering a Bitcoin address under "Bitcoin Address".

+# Configure your home router

+If your mining hardware does not support `.local` mDNS URLs, log in to your home router and assign a static IP address to your Start9 server.
+By default, home routers randomly lease an IP address to connected devices using DHCP, which can change without warning.
+If your Start9 server's local IP address changes, your miners will either go offline, or switch to an alternate pool.

 # Pooled Mining on OCEAN